alexwiench/Update-Authorized_Keys/README.md

 # Update-Public-Keys
-A short bash script that pulls your public keys from Github and adds them to your ssh authorized_keys file.
+A short bash script that pulls your public keys from Github and adds them to the ssh authorized_keys file of your current user.

 ## How to run